databricks/terraform-provider-databricks/docs/resources/model_serving.md

 ### served_models Configuration Block

 * `name` - The name of a served model.
 It must be unique across an endpoint.
-If not specified, this field will default to -.
+If not specified, this field will default to `modelname-modelversion`.
 A served model name can consist of alphanumeric characters, dashes, and underscores.
 * `model_name` - (Required) The name of the model in Databricks Model Registry to be served.
 * `model_version` - (Required) The version of the model in Databricks Model Registry to be served.
 * `workload_size` - (Required) The workload size of the served model.
 The workload size corresponds to a range of provisioned concurrency that the compute will autoscale between.
 A single unit of provisioned concurrency can process one request at a time.
 Valid workload sizes are "Small" (4 - 4 provisioned concurrency), "Medium" (8 - 16 provisioned concurrency), and "Large" (16 - 64 provisioned concurrency).